tardate/LittleArduinoProjects/Electronics101/BoostBuckConverterModule/README.md

 ### Constant Current Control (with WARNING)

 At first, I thought the constant current control was not working.
-But after a bit of experimentation, I discovered I was being mislead by a pretty important design flaw to note:
+But after a bit of experimentation, I discovered I was being mislead by what appears to be a pretty important design flaw:

 > the constant current control *only* takes effect if the load is connected after the unit is powered up

 i.e. if you have a circuit connected (or an ammeter for short-circuit current test) when you turn on the input power, the current will not be limited according the the constant current setting.
-But if you turn on the unit first, then connect the laod, the preset constant current setting will take effect.
+But if you turn on the unit first, then connect the load, the preset constant current setting will take effect.

 For battery charging applications, this may not be a big deal.
 But for powering a fixed installation (like a LED array as suggested in the application notes),